(The Coming Destruction)

 We all want to be popular.
 We do everything we can to be like everyone else, and to be liked and appreciated by those in our circle of acquaintances.
 Jesus said those who are of the world will be loved by the world, but those who stand up and be like Him will be hated by the world.
 Darkness hates to be exposed by light, and will do all it can to extinguish any light in its midst.

 History has provided many examples of seeds gone wild and the influence such wild plants have on those seeking truth other than where truth resides.
 These wild plants make a strong effort to enlarge their borders and to follow the Lord's admonition to expand and to multiply.
 We have one such example in the person of Jim Jones.
 Jones was at one time considered to be a respected and conventional preacher of the Word.
 Presidents have praised him and supported him, even though knowing of his deviant philosophies and his strong bent toward Communism.
 Truth holds no place in the reasoning of the carnal mind.
 Jones looked to enlarge the size of his church.
 He wanted numbers.
-In a personal effort to multiply he formed what he called his "rainbow" family" which consisted of children from several ethnic backgrounds.
+In a personal effort to multiply he formed what he called his "rainbow family" which consisted of children from several ethnic backgrounds.
 Unlike so many, especially those of the church, Jones was not bigoted against those of other races, only against Capitalism, and against God.

 Very late in the last century there was a couple who went by the name (among others) Bo and Peep.
 Bo and Peep formed an organization called "Heaven's Gate."
 Their beliefs altered over time, but they always centered their system of beliefs around some aspect of the Bible (as most deviant people and societies do).
 As with all organizations from the girl scouts to the nations of the world (and certainly the world of the denominational church), Bo and Peep looked to enlarge their number of believers.
 And as one might expect, they found many, even those of the upper class.
 When the end came they numbered about 40 who made the supreme sacrifice.

-Not long ago we were saturated with visions of the government's attack on a small group of "believers" in Waco Texas who called themselves Branch-Davidian.
-The leader of this groups was a self-proclaimed Messiah (as was Jim Jones).
+Not long ago we were saturated with visions of our government's attack on a small group of "believers" in Waco Texas who called themselves Branch-Davidian.
+The leader of this group was a self-proclaimed Messiah (as was Jim Jones).
 The name of this leader was David Koresh.
 Koresh is not his given name but rather a name he officially changed his name to.
 He, believing himself to be the one who God would reform His Kingdom through, took on a name appropriate for the occasion.
 David of course being the name the future Kingdom will be named after, and Koresh a Persian word meaning Cyrus, the Persian king who released the Jews from Babylonian captivity.
 Koresh, like Jones, had a checkered past.
 He at one time was a Baptist minister, then joined the Jehovah's Witnesses, then over time developed his own form of belief, and his own organization.

 Although not a religious organization per se, Hitler (as well as others like him) followed much the same pattern as those portrayed here.
 He was (so I am informed) a Catholic throughout his younger years, and over time discarded much of the Bible he disagreed with and wrote his own version of the Word of God.
 Hitler was a man of ambition, and he also saw himself to be a saviour of the world, at least of his nation.
 As far as I know Hitler didn't have a Messianic complex as had the others, but the result was the same.
 Again, as with any organization whether it be a church or a nation, numbers of adherents is what causes an organization to be accepted in spite of its unorthodox beliefs and actions.
 The party or the organization that holds the popular opinion and approval is the one with power.
 With this concept in mind, Hitler accomplished his aim, that of popularity, through any means at his disposal.
 In spite of resistance from the governments of the day he was able to apprehend control of the nation.